Finance and Managerial Economics

 Students who earn a Bachelor of Science in Finance degree will have the skills to do rigorous analysis of financial information through various courses in managerial economics and financial analysis.
 These skills are in high demand across the corporate world and prized in government and not-for-profit sectors.

-The Master of Science in Finance degree which has six areas of concentration, is offered for graduate students who have an interest in such areas as corporate finance, investment banking, venture capital, investment management, private equity, commercial banking, insurance or real estate.
+The Master of Science in Finance degree which has six areas of concentration, is offered for graduate students who have an interest in such areas as corporate and managerial finance, investment banking, venture capital, investment management, private equity, commercial banking, insurance or real estate.
 One of the concentrations is designed to meet the educational requirements to sit for level 1 of the Chartered Financial Analyst (CFA) examination, and another concentration is designed to meet the requirements of the Financial Risk Manager (FRM) examination.
 An undergraduate degree in finance or a related area is not required.

 The Finance and Managerial Economics doctoral program offers students the opportunity to develop strong research skills that are especially relevant for students interested in an academic career.
 Research seminars are held weekly, and each year the finance area sponsors a speaker series to bring researchers from other universities to UT Dallas.